-Startup DNA is focused on improving chances of success for any new business.
-So what is it go to do with a market leading, multi-billion dollar enterprise ?
+Startup DNA is focused on improving the chances of success for any new business.
+So what is it go to do with a market-leading, multi-billion dollar enterprise?

-One of our customers (then … they were just prospects), a market leading, multi-billion dollar enterprise in retail space, was facing a challenge which a lot of companies at their stage usually face.
+One of our customers (then … they were just prospects), a market-leading, multi-billion dollar enterprise in retail space, was facing a challenge that a lot of companies at their stage usually face.
 They catered to millions of customers through various channels like eCommerce, brick-and-mortar stores, enterprise accounts.
-They had grown through acquisitions, had a lot legacy systems in place.
+They had grown through acquisitions, had a lot of legacy systems in place.

 The company business being run on Legacy systems was facing a market challenge from the technology disrupters like Amazon.
 The customer repository was built over a period of years, was very functional and accurate.

-The new age customers are demanding absolute personalization in shopping experience on all channels.
-Business have to innovate in giving the best customer experience to users, competition is catching u soon.
+The new-age customers are demanding absolute personalization in the shopping experience on all channels.
+Businesses have to innovate in giving the best customer experience to users, competition is catching u soon.
 Big does not beat the small anymore, but the fast beats the slow.

-As a response to this new challenge, they responded with offering to raise yet another army of engineers for this project, rather than showing the path to the solution.
+As a response to this new challenge, they responded by offering to raise yet another army of engineers for this project, rather than showing the path to the solution.

-They talked to multiple service provider’s who could inject this startup DNA in this project, and finally chose CoreView after a lot of diligence and multiple rounds of selection procedures.
-CoreView brought to table a team of specialists equipped with a startup & product development DNA, rather than an army of engineers.
+They talked to multiple service providers who could inject this startup DNA into this project and finally chose CoreView after a lot of diligence and multiple rounds of selection procedures.
+CoreView brought to the table a team of specialists equipped with a startup & product development DNA, rather than an army of engineers.

 Their existing data store housed massive amounts of data, representing close to 320 million customer names and their associated data.

 CoreView studies their existing system and chalked out a roadmap, which clearly showed them early signs of life in the project, and delivered the project in multiple small releases, where at every release an existing application integration was planned.
 This ensured business continuity.